andromeda2911/Arduino/ATMEGA1284P/README.md

 A breakout bord PS/2 is connected to pin 2 for irqpin and pin 20 for datapin.
 Library PS2KeyAdavanced is used.

+### terminal

+Simple terminal reading input from Serial1 and redirected to Serial.